Re Daniel Dawal Migel 2: Plot

-At the end of first film, Daniyel (Bandu) and Migel (Tennyson) was jailed for more than 1700 years.
-But they well enjoyed in their life in prison by dancing and singing songs with other prisoners.
-The two was released after two years in jail by president's excuse.
-Just after come out of the jail, the two are attacked by the tailor, who gave their suits prior to arrest.
-They ran naked after giving their suits and met by a newly wedded couple.
-They moved to a hotel and act like two Indian superstars and soon they were arrested by the police due to these nuisance for the public.
-At the police, the two see Chandi ayya and asked what happened to him and Madhuri after their imprisonment.
-Chandi ayya told the story that he went to commit suicide and rescued by Lathara's daughter Wasana (Vasana).
-Madhuri went to see his mother-in-law with Sanjaya and not much known about her.
-The three released by the police and they started to find Madhuri.
-Chandi ayya welcomes his two friends to Uncle Lathara's house.
-Lathara (Gemunu) is a musician who always plays harmonium.
-Meanwhile, Madhuri was caught by Richard, who is drug dealer and detective cobra's allie (Lietch) investigate about her and tells the story to Chandi ayya and duo.
-The three went to see Madhuri and a fight taken place.
-Madhuri has been rescued and bring back to Sanjaya and explained about the past.
-The two united again and married finally.
+At the end of the first film, Daniel (Bandu) and Migel (Tennyson) were jailed for more than 1,700 years.
+But they enjoyed their life in prison by dancing and singing songs with the other prisoners.
+The two were released after two years in jail by the President's pardon.

+Just after coming out of jail, the two are attacked by the tailor who gave them their suits prior to their arrest.
+They run away naked after giving back the suits and are met by a newly wedded couple.
+They move to a hotel and act like two Indian superstars, and soon they are arrested by the police due to causing a nuisance to the public.

+At the police station, the two see Chandi Ayya and ask what happened to him and Madhuri after their imprisonment.
+Chandi Ayya tells the story that he went to commit suicide and was rescued by Lathara's daughter, Wasana (Vasana).
+Madhuri went to see her mother-in-law with Sanjaya, and not much is known about her.

+The three are released by the police, and they start to look for Madhuri.
+Chandi Ayya welcomes his two friends to Uncle Lathara's house.
+Lathara (Gemunu) is a musician who always plays the harmonium.

+Meanwhile, Madhuri is caught by Richard, who is a drug dealer, and Detective Cobra's ally (Lietch) investigates her case and tells the story to Chandi Ayya and the duo.
+The three go to see Madhuri, and a fight takes place.
+Madhuri is rescued and brought back to Sanjaya, and she explains the past.
+The two reunite again and finally get married.